dfosco/dfosco.github.io/index.md

 My expertise is in <span class="accent">User Experience Design</span> & <span class="accent">Front-End Development</span>.

 I'm available for new projects starting December 2014.
-Get in touch <a href="mailto:danielfosco@gmail.com?subject=Hello, let%E2%80%99s%20work%20together">here</a>.
+[Get in touch](mailto:danielfosco@gmail.com?subject=Hello, let%E2%80%99s%20work%20together).

 ###Recent projects
 [Swerve Fitness](http://invis.io/D41JGLJ5Q)
 [Instagram Print]({{ site.url }}/instagram-print)

 ###Writing
 I write on tech, design & development.
-You can follow along [here.](http://blog.danielfos.co/)
+Follow along at [blog.danielfos.co](http://blog.danielfos.co/).

 ###About
-My background is in Book Publishing, but Design eventually took over.
+My background is in Book Publishing, but I gradually transitioned into Design.

-After working in a digital publishing platform for a few years, I decided to fully shift to Product Design — to be involved with and *own* the design process from start to end.
+After working in a digital publishing startup for a few years, I decided to fully shift to Digital Product Design — to be involved with and *own* the design process from start to end.

 For this, General Assembly's <a href="https://generalassemb.ly/education/user-experience-design-immersive/new-york-city" target="_blank">10-week UX Design program</a> I took in 2014 was instrumental to complement my UX skillset — as well as build relationships with other kickass designers.

 ###Say hi
-Drop me a line at [danielfosco@gmail.com](mailto:danielfosco@gmail.com) or [@notdanielfosco](https://www.twitter.com/notdanielfosco).
+Drop me a line at [danielfosco@gmail.com](mailto:danielfosco@gmail.com?subject=Hello, let%E2%80%99s%20work%20together) or [@notdanielfosco](https://www.twitter.com/notdanielfosco).

-You can also find me at [Github](https://github.com/dfosco) and [LinkedIn](https://www.linkedin.com/in/danielfosco/en).
+You can also find me on [Github](https://github.com/dfosco) and [LinkedIn](https://www.linkedin.com/in/danielfosco/en).